trailofbits/challenge-tasks/README.md

 ## Host machine setup script

 When you set up a new Coder instance, it will ask you a series of questions about provisioning a new instance.
 In order to set up some basic dependencies, you can run the startup script in this repository.
-To do this, provide Coder with the following URL (you'll want the `raw` location, not the html-embedded location from github.com):
+To do this, provide Coder with the following URL (use the `raw` githubusercontent.com location, not the html-embedded location from github.com):

 ```shell-script
 https://raw.githubusercontent.com/trailofbits/challenge-tasks/refs/heads/main/startup.sh